neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 cp path/to/gbdx_task_interface.py bin/
 ```

 Now we can create our DockerFile.
 From within the hello-gbdx-build directory, type ```vim Dockerfile``` (or whatever code editor you prefer) to create a blank document.
-The first line of *DockerFile* is the OS that your image uses.
+The first line of the DockerFile is the OS that your image uses.
 We will be working with Ubuntu.
 Type the following in the first line of the file:

 ```bash
 FROM ubuntu:14.04